oracle/terraform-provider-oci/website/docs/d/marketplace_publications.html.markdown

 # Data Source: oci_marketplace_publications
 This data source provides the list of Publications in Oracle Cloud Infrastructure Marketplace service.

-Lists the publications in the given compartment
+Lists the publications in the specified compartment.

 ## Example Usage